 4 Ways to Prep for Your First Postpartum Checkup

 Postpartum care is vital for a healthy recovery.
-Unfortunately, many women aren't getting the message; only 40 percent make it to their first postpartum appointment.
+Unfortunately, many women don't understand how critical a postpartum check-up is; only 40 percent make it to their first postpartum appointment.

-In an effort to improve outcomes--the US has the worst maternal health outcomes in the developed world--the American College of Obstetricians and Gynecologists (ACOG) is now suggesting that you receive your first postpartum care checkup within three weeks of giving birth rather than six weeks, as previously suggested.
-They also recommend a more in-depth visit within three months of delivery.
+In an effort to improve outcomes – the U.S. has the worst maternal health outcomes in the developed world – the American College of Obstetricians and Gynecologists (ACOG) now suggests that new mothers receive their first postpartum care checkup within three weeks of giving birth, rather than six weeks as previously suggested.
+ACOG also recommends an additional more in-depth visit within three months of delivery.

 Prepare for a Pelvic Exam

 Your practitioner will confirm that your uterus is shrinking to its pre-pregnancy size, a process that takes approximately two months.
 They will examine your breasts for common post-pregnancy issues, such as blocked milk ducts and hormone-driven lumps.
-Other post-pregnancy issues that they may check for include a swollen thyroid, incontinence, constipation and hemorrhoids.
+Your practitioner may also check for other post-pregnancy issues like a swollen thyroid, incontinence, constipation and hemorrhoids.

 This is your time to speak up about any concerns you have regarding your physical health.
 If you have pain during your examination, be sure to tell your practitioner.
 Don't be shy about discussing any issues, no matter now embarrassing you think they are.